Easy peach shortcake: Slice the fruit, top a biscuit half with it and add whipped cream (photo © Kraft).

 Just to confirm: The classic shortcake isn’t cake, in the American sense.

-It’s a dry biscuit in the American sense: a crumbly bread that has been leavened with baking powder or baking soda.
+To us, it’s a dry biscuit: a crumbly, roll-shaped bread that has been leavened with baking powder or baking soda.

-As time marched forward, the classic remained but new recipes evolved.
+As time marched forward, the classic biscuit base remained, but new variations evolved.
 The history of shortcake continues below.

 June 14th is National Strawberry Shortcake Day.